 Additional adverse reactions (≥5% and twice the rate of placebo) in pediatric patients 6 to 12 years treated with Jornay PM: headache, psychomotor hyperactivity, and mood swings.

-Development History and FDA Approval Process for Jornay PM
+Development Timeline for Jornay PM

 |Aug 9, 2018||FDA Approves Jornay PM (methylphenidate) Extended-Release Capsules for Attention Deficit Hyperactivity Disorder (ADHD)|